Gamification

 Answer:

-Gamification in the application is a module that uses two main entities: points and Rating.
-It is designed to encourage users to perform various actions within the application by awarding them points and assigning a corresponding rating.
+Gamification in the application is a module that utilizes two main entities: points and Rating.
+It is designed to motivate users to perform various actions within the application by awarding them points and assigning corresponding ratings.

 Question: For which actions can users earn points?